Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Together we stand, as the world moves on.

 **Outro:**
-As the echoes dissolve into the dawn,
+As the echoes fade into the dawn,
-Humanity's spirit marches on.
+Humanity's spirit carries on.
 Together we'll sing, forever strong,
 Echoes of humanity, our eternal song.